PoetOfGod/GM-tools/README.md

-# GM-tools version Alpha2.0b
+# GM-tools version Alpha3.4b
-This application is a work in progress multi-functional tool that can assist Game Masters.
+This application is a Work In Progress multi-functional tool that can assist Game Masters.

 What started as a simple scroll generator script with a custom GUI has expanded into a full program to assist with running Tabletop Roleplaying Games.
-The code is designed to handle content for 5e, however it may be adapted into a more general form to include other popular roleplaying games as newer versions are released.
+The code is designed to handle content for the 5th edition of the world's most popular roleplaying game, however it may be adapted into a more general form to include other popular roleplaying games as newer versions are released.

-Currently Development is mostly being done on the Crafting Rules Application and many of the Databases that will be used by upcoming applications.
+Currently Development is mostly being done on the Databases that will be used by the existing modules.

 **Current Working Status of Each Application, Estimated Time to Develop/Refine:**

- - Scroll Generator - Refinement Stage, Medium Application
+ - Scroll Generator - Refinement Stage, Medium Module
- - Spell Lookup - Refinement Stage, Medium Application
+ - Spell Lookup - Refinement Stage, Medium Module
- - Initiative - Prototyped, Light Application
+ - Initiative - Refinement Stage, Light Module
+ - Monster Lookup - Refinement Stage, Heavy Module

- - Crafting Rules - Prototyped, In Development, Light Application
+ - Crafting Rules - Refinement Stage, Light Module

- - Dice Roller - Not Started, Light Application
+ - Dice Roller - Prototyped, Light Module
- - Equipment Lookup - Not Started, Medium Database Required, Medium Application
+ - Equipment Lookup - Prototyped, Medium Module
- - Monster Lookup - Not Started, Heavy Database Required, Heavy Application
+ - Magic Item Lookup - Prototyped, Medium Module

- - Loot Generator - Not Started, Light Application
+ - Loot Generator - Not Started, Light Module
- - Name Generator - Not Started, Light Database Required, Mid Application
+ - Name Generator - Not Started, Name Database Required, Medium Module
- - Encounter Builder - Not Started, Mid Application
+ - Encounter Builder - Not Started, Medium Module

  **Databases Required:**

  - Spells - Done
- - Monsters - In Preprocessing
+ - Monsters - Done
- - Equipment + Magic Items - In Preprocessing
+ - Equipment + Magic Items - In Progress
- - Classes/Subclasses - In Preprocessing
+ - Classes/Subclasses - In Progress
- - Feats/Backgrounds/Races - In Preprocessing
+ - Feats/Backgrounds/Races - In Progress
  - Names - Not started
  - Extensive Meta Database/Meta Tags